Mass Spectra of $\Lambda_Q\bar{\Sigma}_Q$ Hexaquark States in QCD Sum Rules: Numerical Analysis

 For the baryonium currents constructed by the Type-II baryonic interpolating currents, we find that the states with $J^P = 0^-, 0^+, 1^-, 1^+$ all exhibit relatively large and reliable Borel windows.
-In these cases, the decay constants for the bottom sector are also roughly an order of magnitude larger than those for the charm sector, suggesting that the baryonium states with bottom sector couple more effectively to the chosen currents.
-Consequently, the reliable Borel windows for the bottom sector are also broader than those for the charm sector.
-Furthermore, for each of the $0^-$ and $1^-$ states, the decay constants are larger than those in the Type-I case, indicating that the Type-II currents couple to the corresponding baryonium states better, corresponding to larger and flatter Borel windows.
+It can be found that for each of the $0^-$ and $1^-$ hidden-bottom states, the decay constants are larger than those in the Type-I case, indicating that the Type-II currents couple to the corresponding baryonium states better, corresponding to larger and flatter Borel windows.
 The corresponding numerical results are presented in Table.~\ref{2mass}.
 Figs.~\ref{fig:20-}--\ref{fig:21+} show the relevant curves for the $J^P = 0^-, 0^+, 1^-, 1^+$ states, where each sub-figure has the same meaning as in Fig.~\ref{fig:10-}.
 In the sub-figures displaying $\abs{R^{\langle \mathcal{O}_n \rangle}}$ for $n = 10, 11, 12$, the contribution from the dimension-11 condensate is omitted whenever it is identically zero.

-As can be seen from the Tables.~\ref{1mass},\ref{2mass}, both the extracted mass $M_X$ and the coupling $\lambda_X$ carry certain uncertainties, which originate from the variations in the parameters $s_0$ and $M_B$.
-Typically, the uncertainty in $m_X$ is of the order of $\Lambda_{\text{QCD}} \sim 200~\mathrm{MeV}$, which is consistent with our results.
+As can be seen from Tables.~\ref{1mass},\ref{2mass}, both the extracted mass $M_X$ and the coupling $\lambda_X$ carry certain uncertainties, which originate from the variations in the parameters $s_0$ and $M_B$.
+Typically, the uncertainty in $M_X$ is of the order of $\Lambda_{\text{QCD}} \sim 200~\mathrm{MeV}$, which is consistent with our results.
+For multiquark systems, however, the uncertainties are generally expected to be larger than those of conventional hadrons due to the more involved spectral structure and the stronger sensitivity to the continuum threshold.
+In this sense, the QCDSR approach to multiquark configurations should be regarded as a semi-quantitative framework, aiming to capture the dominant features of the ground-state signal rather than providing high-precision predictions.
 A flatter Borel window leads to smaller uncertainties and indicates a stronger coupling between the chosen interpolating current and the corresponding ground hadronic state.